Trans Canada Motorcycle Expedition

 What documents do I need?

-You will need your original documents as follows: Passport (valid for more than 6 months after the end of your trip), Motorcycle Registration Document or Title, Driving Licence of your country of residence, International Driving Permit (1949), minimum 3rd Party Motorcycle Liability Insurance Certificate, Travel / Medical Insurance Certificate (see below).
+You will need your original documents as follows: Passport (valid for more than 6 months after the end of your trip), Motorcycle Registration Document or Title, Driving Licence of your country of residence, International Driving Permit (1949), minimum 3rd Party Motorcycle Liability Insurance Certificate, Travel / Medical Insurance Certificate (see below), Breakdown Insurance Policy, Search & Rescue Policy.

-You should note that we need to request copies of the above documentation, which we have to send to suppliers who are outside the UK/EU and who do not have the safeguards in place with regard to data protection as we have within the EU.
+You should note that we need to request copies of the above documentation, which we have to send to suppliers who are outside the EU.
+Data protection laws in Canada meet the requirements of the EU and UK.
 These suppliers are for services such as motorcycle freight, hotels, customs clearance, ferry services.
 Please refer to our Privacy Policy.

 Do I need visas for travel?

 UK Citizens do not require a visitor visa in advance for travel to Canada.
-However, Canada does require you to complete an eTA prior to travel.
+However, Canada does require you to complete an eTA prior to travel for trips of up to 6 months.
 This costs CAN$7.
 Please make sure you use the official Canada Government website to apply for the eTA, shown here:

 https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta/apply.html

-As visa requirements are dependent on your nationality and are complex with constantly changing requirements, we would direct you to our preferred visa agency for advice.
+As visa requirements are dependent on your nationality and are complex with constantly changing requirements, we would direct you to check with your own Government travel advice about requirements for Canada.

 The above information is general information and provided in good faith.
 It is your responsibility to have the correct visas in place prior to travel.
 Other nationalities should check as to the visa requirements.